 - Over the past 40 years, the disappearance of manufacturing jobs, combined with discriminatory housing policies and disinvestment, have left many minority “middle neighborhoods” particularly vulnerable to economic shocks.

-Since July 2020, the Chicago Fed has hosted held multiple public forums with experts and policy makers across the district to listen to and learn what is needed to help our communities recover, meet future challenges, become more resilient, and thrive.
+From July 2020 to November 2021, the Chicago Fed hosted multiple public forums with experts and policymakers across the district to listen and learn what our communities need in order to recover, meet future challenges, become more resilient, and thrive.